ashermcoa/world-countries/README.md

 ### Prerequisites

-What things you need to install the software and how to install them
+You need to have [Docker](https://www.docker.com/get-started)  installed on your compose

 ## Running the application
 You may need to give executable rights to `entrypoint.sh` file in your project root directory.